raymondji/commitstack/README.md

 The only tool I came across is the experimental `glab stack` CLI command, but it's missing a few features I wanted and has the opposite problem: it's Gitlab only.
 I ideally wanted a single tool I could use with both.

 Thus, commitstack was born.
-It was initially a set of bash aliases and functions, and grew into a Go CLI binary as I kept adding to it.
+It was initially a set of bash aliases and functions, and turned into a Go binary as I kept adding to it.
 The project currently supports Gitlab and Github, and should (hopefully) be easily extensible to other Git hosting providers.

 ## Goals